 Surge Protection

 · When specified, surge capacitors shall be furnished.
 The capacitors shall be three individual single phase units.
 The surge capacitors shall be the last devices connected to the leads before the leads enter the stator.
-When partial discharge capacitive couplers are used, the couplers shall be the last device before the leads enter the stator.specified
+When partial discharge capacitive couplers are used, the couplers shall be the last device before the leads enter the stator.
+For motors supplied by an ASD, surge capacitors shall not be specified.

-· When specified, metal-oxide surge arresters shall be furnished and shall be installed in the terminal box.specified
+· When specified, metal-oxide surge arresters shall be furnished and shall be installed in the terminal box.
+For motors supplied by an ASD, surge arresters shall not be specified.

 · The connection leads to the capacitors and arresters shall be at least 107 mm2 (4/0 AWG).
 Leads shall have only gradual bends (if any) and shall be as short as possible with the total lead length (line-side and ground-side combined) on each capacitor and arrester not to exceed 0.6 m (2 ft).
 The surge arresters shall be rated for the system voltage and the method of system grounding specified on the datasheets (see 5.1.7 for bonding requirements).